 Based on the considerations herein, RNA estimated an enterprise-level WACC of 17.0% as the discount rate, consistent with the Previous Valuation, which has been calculated as a blended rate of all the components of capital structure.
 Refer to Exhibit D.1 for further details.

+RNA noted that the selected discount rates were reasonable given the “portfolio” or scenario approach of the IPO scenario under the Hybrid OPM.
+Given that we are already accounting for the likelihood of the successful IPO Waterfall Analysis, we were comfortable using a discount rate that aligned with VC rates of return rather than the much higher stage of development discount rates as summarized in Table 5.

 Market Approach – GCM